Allianz Healthcare Reimbursement App

 In Germany, the healthcare provider doesn't submit the bill to the carrier.
 Individuals with private health insurance first receive a bill and then submit it to their insurance carrier for reimbursement.

-Roles & responsibilities: led a 3-week research and design sprint to test new prototype with remote users in German and English, designed prototypes, taught clients user research techniques, facilitated feature ideation and prioritization, designed icons and established visual design direction, and paired with developers on implementation.
+Roles & responsibilities: led a 2-week research and design sprint to test two rounds of prototypes with remote users in German and English, designed prototypes, taught clients user research techniques, facilitated feature ideation and prioritization, designed icons and established visual design direction, and paired with developers on implementation.

 - Finding users.
 Most Germans are insured by the state and those that are privately insured were difficult to locate.
 I worked with the client to interview friends and co-workers insured by Allianz or competitors.